Christian Kirk Player Prop Bets for the NFL Playoffs | Arizona vs. Los Angeles 1/17/2022

 Matchup vs. Los Angeles

-- Kirk's 33.8 receiving yards per game in his six matchups against the Rams are 18.7 fewer than his over/under for Monday's game.
+- Kirk has averaged 33.8 receiving yards per game in his six career matchups against the Rams, 18.7 fewer than his over/under for Monday's game.

 Recent Performances

-- In last week's matchup with the Seahawks, Kirk caught two passes for 43 yards (21.5 yards per catch).
+- Against the Seahawks in Week 18, Kirk racked up 43 yards on two receptions (three targets).

-- Kirk has added 15 receptions for 170 yards over his last three games.
-He's been targeted 21 times, producing 56.7 yards per game.
+- Kirk put up 170 yards (on 15 catches) over his last three outings.
+He was targeted 21 times, and averaged 56.7 yards per game.

 Kirk's Arizona Teammates